Android0x09/nccaw-2020-writeup/Challenges/Collect-And-Operate/2/README.md

 Skill to graphically depict decision support materials containing intelligence and partner capability estimates.

-### Answer:
+## Answer:

 S0333

-### Solution:
+## Solution:

-The NICE Security Framework for Workforce Skills can be found at the following website:
+The NICE Cybersecurity Framework for Workforce Skills can be found at the following website:

 https://niccs.cisa.gov/workforce-development/cyber-security-workforce-framework/skills